Often through direct observation or “reverse engineering,” surveillance leads to the discovery of hidden assets in matrimonial cases.

 There are, however, methodologies that are still effective in this modern banking environment — and more importantly, do not run afoul of GLB.
 While the task has certainly become more difficult, and the information available is more limited, it is still feasible to determine what institutions a party has accounts with — and in some instances, how much they have on deposit — without running afoul of the law.

 No-fault divorce statutes have removed the need for surveillance in matrimonial cases to gather evidence of grounds (e.g., adultery).
 But surveillance can still be a valuable investigative tool.
-Often through direct observation or “reverse engineering,” surveillance leads to the discovery of undisclosed assets such as real estate, business interests, vehicles, boats, planes, banking relationships, etc.
+Often through direct observation or “reverse engineering,” surveillance leads to the discovery of hidden assets in matrimonial cases such as real estate, business interests, vehicles, boats, planes, banking relationships, etc.

 A subject spouse is observed during surveillance visiting a townhouse apartment outside New York City.
 A check of the address reveals that an LLC owns the property.
 (Extensive public records and database searches on the subject spouse did not uncover this address or link the subject spouse to it).
 Research on the LLC reveals that it was formed more than a year before the commencement of the case.
 Investigators also find the name of the corporate service that filed the LLC along with the LLC’s address, which is a Post Office box in the LLC’s name.